 How Fast Can I Get Into Medical School?

 Of all those accepted to medical school, at least 98% will have attained a bachelor’s degree before they enter.
 While a bachelor’s degree is technically not required to apply to medical school, the disadvantages of not earning a bachelor’s degree are that you miss out on the best parts of college (the social interactions and unrelated courses that provide depth and lifelong memories) and, again, you have no insurance should something go awry.
 It is rare that a student will have competitive enough grades, MCAT scores, extracurricular activities, and maturity to be admitted to medical school with only 90 credit hours and to dental school with only 60 credit hours.
 We strongly recommend that you take your time.
 Plan to take a full four years of coursework and strive to do well in all the courses you take.
 For elective courses, find some that interest you but that may also be unfamiliar to you, to help “round out” your education.
 Medical and dental schools give much more credibility to this type of record.

 How Fast Can I Get Out of Medical School?

 Medical schools require four years of study.
-The first two years have traditionally been spent in concentrated learning of anatomy and basic sciences (unless you attend Baylor College of Medicine, which has condensed the classroom experience to 18 months).
+The first two years have traditionally been spent in concentrated learning of anatomy and basic sciences.
 The third and fourth years have incorporated clinical rotations and patient care.
-Some colleges are beginning to incorporate patient care into the first two years as well.
+Many colleges are incorporating patient care into the first two years as well.
 After finishing “undergraduate medical education,” depending on your specialization, you could be in residency (i.e. “graduate medical education”)an additional three to seven years.
 Take it one step at a time.